Characters: Gintama Bakufu

 - White Hair, Black Heart

 - Wrecked Weapon: Gintoki breaks his first sword with his teeth.
-Later on, Gintoki breaks Oboro's second sword with his own wooden sword.
+Later on in the fight, Gintoki breaks Oboro's second sword with his own wooden sword.